 As students' progress to junior high, they should be taking increased responsibility for homework assignments and for the individual learning process.
 At this level, parents should reinforce time management skills and personal responsibility for assignments, materials, and books.
-Parents should refrain from doing homework with the junior high student or correcting it afterward.
+Parents should refrain from doing homework with junior high students or correcting it afterward.